Manage your Canadian taxes

 Manage your tax calculations

-Go to Settings > Taxes.
+Go to Settings > Taxes and duties.

 In the Tax calculations section, select the options that apply.

-As an example, let's say that your customer makes an order containing 42 different items, each of which have a price of $14.99 and are subject to 13% HST.
+A customer makes an order containing 42 different items, each of which have a price of $14.99 and are subject to 13% HST.
 The line item tax for each product is determined by multiplying the price (14.99) by the tax rate (0.13), for a result of 1.9487.